Written by Scribendi

 - How to Write a Query Letter

-Once you're ready to start polishing that manuscript, we'll be here with our team of professional editors and proofreaders.
+Once you're ready to start polishing that book, we'll be here with our team of professional editors and proofreaders.
 Scribendi's team has been helping writers strengthen their voices and refine their work for well over two decades.

 We're excited to see what the latest crop of writers will bring.